con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Traversing all three worlds in just one stride,
 His step extending past the bounds of space,
-With knowledge of the three,[^153-1] well-versed, and pure,
+With knowledge of the three, well-versed, and pure,[^153-1]
 With sixfold higher knowledge and recall,[^153-2] (153)

 [^153-1]: The three names in this verse quarter evoke the Vedic learning of a brahmin.
 Vilāsavajra understands 'Knowing the three' to refer to the three Vedas: Ṛgveda, Yajurveda, and Sāmaveda.
 Vimalamitra comments that the three are the scriptures of the *tripiṭaka*, or else three bodies of a buddha.